deviscoding/grid/README.md

-# StrapLess Grid
+# DevIsCoding Grid
 Responsive grid classes utilizing CSS flexbox.
-Part of StrapLess framework, but usable as a standalone component.
+Part of deviscoding/utility, but usable as a standalone component.